sharvas/fillit/README.md

 ....
 ```

-Produces a result where each tetrimino is assigned a chronological letter:
+Produces a result where each tetromino is assigned a chronological letter:
 ```console
 $> ./fillit test_files/examples/pdf.fillit
 DDAA